Shenn299/HEIGVD-twebBootcampApp/README.md

 Our module are in the "tweb" name space, to prevent any problem about module name.

+In our Express application, we did an API to define routes that Angular could use to speak with database.
+We need to do that because Angular is in the client-side and can't directly use "mongodb" which is a Node.js library.

 ## CREDITS

 * FRANCHINI Fabien